stankiewicz/cdc-producer/README.md

 Out of order applies can happen if CDC changes are distributed to random partitions or if there is batch that refreshes or repeats data from CDC.

+# Pipeline correctness

+Above pipeline is correct data, assuming that input data is valid and there is no data loss (e.g. pipeline is cancelled, not drained).
+Pipeline changes to datastore are idempotent, assuming they are executed in same order - mutations are always upserting the data with specific row key and timestamp.
+In case of out of order, additonal logic is added on read to resolve it.
+In case of data loss, data can be replayed, either by starting from offset or running batch.
+Batch job could be created that takes snapshot of data and timestamp and produces mutations.
+If there are any gaps, it will fill it.